muxyz/website/proposal.md

 <h2>Platform</h2>

 <p>Mu will include a set of standalone apps starting with Chat, then later move towards creating a
-marketplace and transaction system which will enable people to pay for and access everyday services in a simple and straight forward manner.
+network and transaction system which will enable people to pay for and access everyday services in a simple and straight forward manner.
 </p>
 <p>